pillforge/documentation/source/Wireless.rst

+.. _Wireless Module:

 Wireless Module
 ===============

 .. image:: Wireless.jpg

-The IC of the Wireless Module is the CC2650, which is a wireless MCU that consists of a 2.4 GHz radio and a high-performance ARM CPU.
+The IC of the Wireless Module is the TI CC1100, which is a low-cost, 433 MHz radio designed for very low-power wireless applications

 Many MCR applications require a wireless communication channel for transmitting information